willmendesneto/hex-to-css-filter/README.md

 It returns an object with the values:

+- `cache`: returns a boolean to confirm if value was previously computed and is coming from local memory cache or not;
 - `called`: how many times the script was called to solve the color;
 - `filter`: CSS filter generated based on the HEX color;
 - `hex`: the received color;